- Need a quick abrasive sanding tool?

 - Designed so that the weight is centered for better balance.

-- The housing design allows for flush sanding.
+- The housing design facilitates flush sanding.

 - This Milwaukee belt sander might be a bit too big and heavy for some users.

-#13 Best DeWalt belt sander
+#13 The Dewalt belt sander

 DeWalt DW433 3×21, 8 amp, Belt sander